 INCUBUS.... the only film ever shot in Esperanto.... the language of the Satanic mass!
 Invented by the UN coven to bedevil the globe!

-In the end, INCUBUS and EYE OF THE DEVIL have a lot in common, fault-wise.
-EYE is way too dry and disdainful of its subject; INCUBUS is way too singleminded and didactic, but they share a strength, too: a unique ambiguity about which 'side' they're on.
+In conclusion, INCUBUS and EYE OF THE DEVIL share a lot more than their date.
+They're burdened by similar faults: EYE is way too dry and disdainful of its subject; INCUBUS is way too singleminded and didactic.
+Yet, they share a strength, too: a unique ambiguity about which 'side' they're on, as films.
 There's an association of good with boring and safe in both.
-In ROSEMARY'S BABY and THE EXORCIST, the heroines--Chris (Ellen Burstyn) and Rosemary (Mia Farrow) are hip enough, and the evil spirits--Pazuzu, Guy--vile enough that we're rooting for the right team.
-But we're rooting for Tate and Hemmings in EYE, as their plan seems in jeopardy because of Kerr's imperialist meddling, and in INCUBUS, do we really need to see some old church / patriarchy win out for 665th time against the feminine darkness?
+In ROSEMARY'S BABY and THE EXORCIST, the heroines--Chris (Ellen Burstyn) and Rosemary (Mia Farrow) are hip enough that we don't wince at their every word, and the evil spirits--Pazuzu, Guy--vile enough that we don't want to go party with them.
+But in both these 1966 films, the 'average' voice, the establishment figure, so to speak, is an unshakable bore.
+He or She is as a fruit tree ripe for shaking.
+Every second of screen time they are not being shaken to the core is nigh unbearable to us, the hip post-67 viewer.
+Maybe it was still dangerous in 1966 to feel ourselves rooting for Tate and Hemmings in EYE.
+That we feared for their plan to be interrupted because of Kerr's imperialist meddling must have felt transgressive in that more innocent, staid era; and in INCUBUS not to spoil the ending, but did we really need to see some old church / patriarchy win out for 665th time against the feminine darkness?
 No one goes to a devil movie to root for the very thing they went to the movies to escape from, mom!
-Jesu, set my hot blonde people iri....
+Satano, liberigu miajn malbonajn junajn knabinojn!